-Joshua Roman’s performances have received critical acclaim throughout the last decade.
+Joshua Roman has received critical acclaim for his solo projects and concerto performances throughout the last decade.
 His huge personality and expressive playing have captured audiences all over the globe.
 Joshua joined us in Bellingham, to give a recital supporting the Bellingham Festival of Music.
 In this interview, we discuss his unusual start in music, life as a soloist, and the powerful works written for cello in the 20th century.

 A native of Oklahoma City, Roman began playing the cello at the age of three on a quarter-size instrument, and gave his first public recital at age ten.
 Home-schooled until he was 16, he then pursued his musical studies at the Cleveland Institute of Music with Richard Aaron.
 He received his Bachelor’s Degree in Cello Performance in 2004, and his Master’s in 2005, as a student of Desmond Hoebig, former principal cellist of the Cleveland Orchestra.
 Roman is grateful for the loan of an 1899 cello by Giulio Degani of Venice.